ioggstream/python-course/python-basic/README.md

 # Python Basic

 This is a python crash course.

-You can use it:
+You can read it [here](http://nbviewer.ipython.org/github/ioggstream/python-course/tree/master/python-basic/notebooks/) and use it:

     - via ipython
     - via ipython notebook